Information for Undergraduate Families

-You play an important role in your student's education, and no doubt want to help them make the best decision about where to attend college.
+You play an important role in your student’s education and no doubt want to help make the best decisions about college choice, fields of study, and career direction.

 Graduates are employed all over the world in analytics, consulting, finance, government, management, marketing, operations, and research.
 Roughly one-third of each class attends graduate school in economics, business administration, computer science, engineering, languages, finance, informatics, law, medicine, mathematics, and applied statistics.
-For more detailed information about careers for Carnegie Mellon economics majors, please visit the careers page.
+For more detailed information about careers for the Tepper School's undergraduate majors, please visit the careers page.